Charge and spin correlations in insulating and incoherent metal states of twisted bilayer graphene

 where ${ d}^{\dagger}_{im\alpha\sigma}$ $({d}_{im\alpha\sigma})$ are Grassmann variables, $i$ refers to the impurity site, $U_{m\alpha,m\beta}^{\sigma\sigma}=U_0$ ($\alpha\ne \beta$), $U_{m\alpha,m\beta}^{\sigma,-\sigma}=U_0$, $U_{{\rm AB}_\alpha,{\rm BA}_\beta}^{\sigma\sigma'}=U_{{\rm BA}_\alpha,{\rm AB}_\beta}^{\sigma\sigma'}=U'-J_z\delta_{\sigma\sigma'}\delta_{\alpha,\beta}$ (when $m$ is specified explicitly we denote the combination $m\alpha$ as $m_\alpha$).
-The bath Green function $\zeta(\iu \nu_n)=[G^{\rm loc}(\iu \nu_n)]^{-1}+\Sigma(\iu \nu_n)$ is determined self-consistently, $n_{im\alpha\sigma}(\iu \omega_n)=\sum_{\nu_n} { d}^{\dagger}_{im\alpha\sigma}(\iu \nu_n) {d}_{im\alpha\sigma} (\iu \nu_n+\omega_n)$, $n_{i}(\iu \omega_n)=\sum_{m\alpha\sigma}n_{im\alpha\sigma}(i \omega_n)$.
+The bath Green function $\zeta(\iu \nu_n)=\{[G^{\rm loc}(\iu \nu_n)]^{-1}+\Sigma(\iu \nu_n)\}^{-1}$ is determined self-consistently, $n_{im\alpha\sigma}(\iu \omega_n)=\sum_{\nu_n} { d}^{\dagger}_{im\alpha\sigma}(\iu \nu_n) {d}_{im\alpha\sigma} (\iu \nu_n+\omega_n)$, $n_{i}(\iu \omega_n)=\sum_{m\alpha\sigma}n_{im\alpha\sigma}(i \omega_n)$.

 For the solution of the impurity problem we apply the continous-time quantum Monte-Carlo (CT-QMC) approach, realized in the iQIST package \cite{iQIST}.
-In view of approximate particle-hole symmetry of the dispersion of Ref. \cite{ES10}, we mainly consider interval of the fillings of electrons $2\leq n\leq 4$ per moire unit cell ($n=4$ corresponds to half filling); we have verified that the results for the fillings $4<n\leq 6$ are very close to those obtained by applying particle-hole transformation \cite{NotePH}.
+In view of approximate particle-hole symmetry of the dispersion of Ref. \cite{ES10}, we mainly consider interval of the fillings of electrons $2\leq n\leq 4$ per moire unit cell ($n=4$ corresponds to half filling); we have verified that the results for the fillings $4<n\leq 6$ are close to those obtained by applying particle-hole transformation \cite{NotePH,SM}.
 The calculations are performed at $T=11.6$~K, which is approximately 10 times smaller than the band width, and $\epsilon=5$.
-In view of not too low considered temperature, we perform calculations in the symmetric state.
+In view of not too low considered temperature, we perform calculations in the spin-, spot-, and valley-symmetric state.